-While in the case of cross-script variants, the GP initially examined glyphs only in three widely used fonts, namely Arial, Courier New, and Times New Roman, in the case of in-script variants the GP choose to compare glyphs across a wide number of fonts to see if a significant minority of fonts gave way to a variant relationship between several code points.
-The reason for this is that there is no stability for the fonts employed by software which render strings.
+While in the case of cross-script variants, the GP initially examined glyphs only in three widely used fonts, namely Arial, Courier New, and Times New Roman, in the case of in-script variants the GP choose to compare glyphs across a wide number of fonts to see if a significant minority of fonts indicated a possible variant relationship between code points.
+This approach was chosen because there is no stability for the fonts employed by software.
 Not only are different fonts used across different types of software as well as across different platforms, but most clients offer the option to change the fonts, while some protocols allow the server to freely specify a different font just as well.

-Therefore, the only way to predict what will be a plausible case for a variant relationship, is to look for trends in the rendering of certain glyphs, and see if even a significant minority of fonts renders the same glyph in a distinctly different manner.
-Since fonts designers are free to play with shapes and graphic elements, which make out glyphs recognizable by most users as one specific letter, there will always be ‘extreme’ cases, which may not be representative of the typical rendering of a character.
-However, if several fonts make use of the same graphical features in rendering of a glyph, such a shared feature may already give way to a similarity, which can pose a risk to stability and which may have to be dealt with at LGR-level.
+Therefore, the only way to predict what will be a plausible case for a variant relationship, is to look for trends in the rendering of certain glyphs, and to see if a significant minority of fonts renders the same glyph in a distinctly different manner.
+Since fonts designers are free to play with shapes and graphic elements comprising the glyphs recognizable by most usersfor a specific letter, there will always be ‘extreme’ cases, which may not be representative of the typical rendering of a character.
+However, if several fonts make use of the same graphical features in rendering of a glyph, such a shared feature may lead to a perceived similarity, which can pose a risk to stability and which may have to be dealt with at LGR-level.

-In some cases the panel identified, potential variant cases, where a significant minority of glyphs shared some features, which suggested a variant relationship to other code points, however it was decided that it did not rise to the level of variant status based on a vote among members actively participating in that discussion, and in such cases the GP decided that such cases should be amended to Latin In-Script Confusables shortlist (cf. Appendix E), which should highlight such potential risks to any party looking to implement the LGR.
+In some potential variant the panel identified, a significant minority of glyphs shared some features, which suggested a variant relationship to other code points, however it was decided that it did not rise to the level of variant status based on a vote among members actively participating in that discussion, and in such cases the GP decided that such cases should be amended to Latin In-Script Confusables shortlist (cf. Appendix E), which should highlight such potential risks to any party looking to implement the LGR.